C4Q/AC3.2-SystemDesign/README.md

     3. Think about the bottlenecks these components face when the system scales.
     4. Address these bottlenecks by using the fundamentals principles of scalable system design.

-Web hosting solutions like AWS, Firebase, Fieldbook is a good example of how an iOS developer might still need to know how to choose or at least use that system.
+You first build a high-level architecture by identifying the constraints and use cases, sketching up the major components and the relationships between them, and thinking about the system's bottlenecks.
+You then apply the right scalability patterns that will take care of these bottlenecks in the context of the system's constraints.

 ### Vertical Scaling

+* Add More CPU (faster CPU or more cores)
+* Add more disk
-More CPU, more disk, there are “real world constraints” Multiple cores and parallelism
+* there are “real world constraints”

 ### Horizontal Scaling

-Trade price for number requires rearchitecting
+* Trade one big machine (vertical scale) price for many
+* requires rearchitecting

 What’s expensive?
+  * CPU
-Writing to disk
+  * Writing to disk
-The Network
+  * The network (server-to server: external services, e.g. oauth, or database)
-And what writes to disk and goes to network?
+  * And what operations write to disk and goes to network?
-Disks vs SSD
+  * Disks vs SSD

 ### Load balancing

+The means by which horizontal scaling is accomplished, on the network level.

 ### Database replication

+* Databases can be replicated for "hot failover"
+* Or Master - Slave if read / write is exploitable

 ### Database partitioning

-## Everything is a tradeoff

-This is one of the most fundamental concepts in system design.

-Don't skip steps, don't make assumptions, start broad and go deep when asked.

-You first build a high-level architecture by identifying the constraints and use cases, sketching up the major components and the relationships between them, and thinking about the system's bottlenecks.
-You then apply the right scalability patterns that will take care of these bottlenecks in the context of the system's constraints.

-Don’t fall prey to early optimization

-## Problems
-1. Image store has upload limits imposed upon it
-2. A service is rate limited

-Progress from
-* one machine
+How do we distribute the "single source of truth"?

-* two machines
+* partitioning/sharding
-* n-frontends + load balancer
-* proxies in between load balancer and front ends

 ## Exercise: make IDs across multiple back ends
 First discuss the issues.

 * uniqueness
 * speed
 * reliability
 * sortability
 * size

-https://engineering.instagram.com/sharding-ids-at-instagram-1cf5a71e5a5c
+Instagram's ID generation approach https://engineering.instagram.com/sharding-ids-at-instagram-1cf5a71e5a5c

 ## Calculations